The h-principle fails for prelegendrians in corank 2 fat distributions: Prelegendrian fronts

 \subsection{Simple prelegendrian Reidemeister moves}

-The study of prelegendrian simple fronts conducted above can be generalised to $1$-parametric families.
-We will say that a one–parameter family of Legendrian fronts $(\cF_s)_{s\in[0,1]}$ in $(X,J)$ undergoes a Reidemeister I move if (1) there is a closed coorientable hypersurface $O \subseteq \cF_0$ contained in the smooth locus such that (2) $\cF_s$ is supported in $\Op(O) \cong O \times \R^2$ with $\Op(O) \cap \cF_0 \cong O \times \R$, and (3) $\cF_s$ is the product of $O$ with the standard $1$-dimensional move of $\R$ in $\R^2$ (\cref{fig:R_moves}).
-The Reidemeister moves II and III are defined similarly by considering $O$ to be one of the components of the cusp and self-intersection loci, respectively.
+The study of prelegendrian simple fronts conducted above can be generalised to $1$-parametric families. \begin{definition} We will say that a one–parameter family of Legendrian fronts $(\cF_s)_{s\in[0,1]}$ in $(X,J)$ undergoes a \emph{Reidemeister I move} if \begin{itemize} \item[(1) ] There is a closed coorientable hypersurface $O \subseteq \cF_0$ contained in the smooth locus such that \item[(2) ] $\cF_s$ is supported in $\Op(O) \cong O \times \R^2$ with $\Op(O) \cap \cF_0 \cong O \times \R$, and \item[(3) ] $\cF_s$ is the product of $O$ with the standard $1$-dimensional move of $\R$ in $\R^2$ (\cref{fig:R_moves}). \end{itemize} The \emph{Reidemeister moves II and III} are defined similarly by considering $O$ to be one of the components of the cusp and self-intersection loci, respectively. \end{definition}

 Then: \begin{lemma} Suppose that $\cF_0$ is a simple prelegendrian front.
 Introduce a Reidemeister move along a coreal submanifold $O \subseteq \cF_0$.
 Then, the resulting family of fronts $(\cF_s)_{s\in[0,1]}$ is prelegendrian. \end{lemma} \begin{proof} By construction, the singularities of $\cF_{1/2}$ occur along an embedded co-real submanifold.
 The argument in the proof of \cref{prop:preleg_fton_intersection_point} applies verbatim for the RII and RIII moves.
 For the RI move, the argument from \cref{prop:PrelegendrianCusp} applies. \end{proof} The resulting prelegendrian homotopies are referred to as \emph{prelegendrian Reidemeister} I, II and III moves.

 \begin{remark} In plain words, \cref{lem:PrelegendrianReidemeister} says that Reidemeister moves for prelegendrian fronts can be performed along co-real submanifolds.
-In particular, let $\cF$ be a prelegendrian front and $N\subseteq \Sigma_{A_1}(\cF)$ a codimension $1$ co-real submanifold in the smooth strata.
-Then, there exists a homotopy of prelegendrian fronts $\cF_s$, $s\in [0,1]$, that describes an RI-move along $N$.
+In particular, let $\cF$ be a prelegendrian front and $N\subseteq \Sigma_{A_1}(\cF)$ a codimension $1$ co-real submanifold in the smooth stratum.
+Then, there exists a homotopy of prelegendrian fronts $(\cF_s)_{s\in [0,1]}$, that describes an RI-move along $N$.
 Moreover, since being co-real is an open condition we may achieve that the region in the prelegendrian front $\cF_1$ in which the RI appears is foliated by co-real submanifolds parallel to $N$. \end{remark}

 \begin{remark} A generic $1$-parametric family of Legendrians in higher-dimensions will undergo a wider class of bifurcations than those introduced above.
 We expect the same to be true for prelegendrians.
 Moreover, the three Reidemeister moves shown here are not generic and will generally appear as combinations of more elementary moves.
 Developing the theory further in this direction is left as an open question. \end{remark}